sethuli20241379-maker/Smart-Campus-API/README.md

 - The request is understood by the server
 - But the request cannot be processed due to business rule violations or invalid references

 Therefore, HTTP 422 is more appropriate because it correctly reflects that the request is valid in structure but invalid in meaning.
+In short, a 404 indicates the URI (address) is wrong and a 422 indicates the payload (the content) is wrong.